hci-a-if-its-2019/assignment-3-adisazhar123/README.md

 > so we have everything in one place.
 > Note that the evaluation script must include exactly what you plan to say to the participants.

+1. Register an account.
+2. Find a housing ad, its description, the location of the house, and the phone number of the ad lister.
+3. Use the search feature to find the cheapest Samsung mobile phone.

 ### 3. Transcript
 > Provide a summary of what the participant did and said, and what you did and said.
 > If at some points you have to help the participants, because they cannot figure out what to do,